 Outbound Policy and firewall rules are only effective if they are usable.
-With Peplink gear, you can set firewall rules based on application, and even by country.
-With InControl, you can also centralise firewall rules and outbound policy for multiple devices.
+With Peplink gear, you can set firewall rules based on application and even by country.
+With InControl, you can centralize firewall rules and outbound policy for multiple devices.

-For applications that cannot be recognised by First Packet Inspection, there is Deep Packet Inspection.
-Block popular distractions such as streaming sites, social media platforms, and instant messengers.
+For applications that First Packet Inspection cannot recognise, there is Deep Packet Inspection.
+Block prevalent distractions such as streaming sites, social media platforms, and instant messengers.

 Each Peplink router has a built-in DoS protection feature.
 Once enabled, it can detect and block abnormal packets as well as suspicious traffic typical of intrusion and denial of service attacks.

 There are always new threats and vulnerabilities to be discovered.
 When one emerges, Peplink will quickly develop and deploy new firmware to address the threats.
 We update firmware for our products years after they have been launched.